vadik-el/kansofy-trade/PLATFORM_COMPATIBILITY.md

 ## Open Source LLMs

 ### Overview
-Any LLM with MCP client capability can use Kansofy-Trade.
+Any LLM with MCP client capability can use TradeMCP.

 ### Popular Options